Pelvic Floor/Bladder Training Exercises

 We can monitor electronically the effectiveness of the way you exercise the pelvic floor muscles with ‘biofeedback’ – an apparatus that senses when the muscles are squeezed and feeds information to a computer screen.

-If you can’t contract your pelvic floor muscles, Somerset Urology Associates can assist with a device that stimulates them with electrical signals.
+If you can’t contract your pelvic floor muscles, Somerset Urology can assist with a device that stimulates them with electrical signals.

-Somerset Urology Associates can provide and monitor the use of vaginal cones, small weights that are inserted into the vagina to assist with pelvic floor muscle training.
+Somerset Urology can provide and monitor the use of vaginal cones, small weights that are inserted into the vagina to assist with pelvic floor muscle training.
 The patient simply places the small plastic cone within her vagina, twice a day for fifteen to twenty minutes, while standing or walking around whilst she carries on with everyday occupations.
 The vaginal cone is held in place by a mild reflex contraction of the pelvic floor muscles.
 Over two to three weeks, the muscles get stronger and increasingly heavier cones can be used.
 After eight to twelve weeks of use, light to medium stress incontinence is usually resolved.

 If you want to try using vaginal cones, speak to our specialist.